 Maintaining F-1 Status

-As an international student at Lincoln University of Missouri, it's essential that you maintain your F-1 visa status.
+Please find the steps to maintain your F-1 visa status.
 This allows you to live and work in the United States as a full-time student.
 There are a few requirements, though, for maintaining your status.

 How To Maintain Your F-1 Visa Status